4 ways to volunteer in nature: South Australia

 - Visit the Volunteer Ranger page on the National Parks and Wildlife Service website and follow the steps to join.

-3. Campground Hosts Program
+3. Campground Host Program

-You’ll live onsite at a national park campground and welcome visitors and share information about the park, local wildlife and things to see and do!
-Plus you’ll support park staff with upkeep, weeding or revegetation in campsites.
+You’ll live onsite at a national park campground, welcome visitors and share information about the park, local wildlife and activities!
+Plus you’ll support park staff with upkeep, weeding and revegetation.
+Hosts receive a uniform and free camping while volunteering, and complete placements over a long weekend or several weeks depending on park needs and availability.

 How to join